Trackunit/developer-hub/guides/sdk-docs/save-data-from-your-app.md

 > 📘 Nice to know
 >
-> The definition is created when the Iris App SDK is approved and shared across all assets.
-The value is set on each asset by the Iris App developer.
+> The definition is created when the App SDK is approved and shared across all assets.
+The value is set on each asset by the IrisX App developer.